microsoft/fluentui/packages/react-avatar/MIGRATION.md

 ## Migration from v8

 The existing `Persona` control supports many more props than the `Avatar` control: notably the extra display text to the side of the image.
-As such, Avatar is only a direct replacement for Persona in cases where it was only being used to display the image (`hidePersonaDetails` is true).
-The Avatar will need to be used in conjunction with another component that displays additional personal details in order to be a full replacement for `Persona`.
+As such, Avatar is only a direct replacement for `Persona` in cases where it was only being used to display the image (`hidePersonaDetails` is true).
+To fully replace `Persona`, `Avatar` needs to be used in conjunction with another component that displays additional content.

 In cases where migration is possible, the following props will need to be renamed: